canjs/can-connect-signalr/docs/can-connect-signalr.md

 `Message.getList({})` makes an RPC call to `SOMETHIGN` and that needs to send back.
 // TODO: Most basic setup, and what the user needs to do around that.
 Clearly identify the I/O of the service, and what should be expected.
 Main CRUD methods, and push out the other methods.
-If we have messages data on our server, this is how we'd setup the connection, this is what hte server would have to look like, &c.
+If we have messages data on our server, this is how we'd setup the connection, this is what the server would have to look like, &c.

-// TODO: Put the `signalR` page into an options section (options header)

-// TODO: Update with `can-connect` use.

 A `can-connect` `connection` is to the behaviors of a DefineMap.
 Once mixed in, it provides the map with